 Plan A is for Woody the wizard to just summon a hippo via magic and offer it to the tree.
 However the tree sounds smart, the spell only lasts for half a minute, and after some debate they don't think they can pull it off.
 Plan B then: Indiana Gnoll will try and bellow a challenge to the alpha hippo, hopefully get 2 tons of enraged herbivore to charge after him a bit, then hide and sneak ahead, rinse and repeat.

 I gleefully prepare the trample rules.
 Woefully unimpressive, by the book the hippo wouldn't be able to kill even the wizard with its puny 1d8+6 trample damage.
 1d6+Con bonus of hit points per level just sucks all the joy out of a DMs life.
 Maybe I missed a multiplier somewhere.
-Yeah, that's got to be it - x4 "because it would be hilarious to see you get smeared into a paste and because hippopotami should be feared, dammit" bonus.
+Yeah, that's got to be it - x4 "because it would be hilarious to see you get smeared into a paste and because hippopotami should be feared, damn it" bonus.
 Issue resolved.
 But it never comes up because the ranger manages to outwit the furious alpha male.

 Tough dice rolls are no obstacle - the Gnoll pulls off the scheme and delivers the giant hippo right to the Jinmenju tree.
 Which rips the giant beast down to half its hit points in a single attack.
 Party finally gets how effing out of their league they are against this creature.
 This ain't no level appropriate challenge.
 But the tree does need all its roots to handle the hippo, and lets the Drow kid go.
 Indiana Gnoll even gets to show off his whip skills and brings back one of the tree's fucked up fruits.